 - (1) On 31 Jan.
 2018, the Company and its subsidiary, JUOKU TECHNOLOGY CO., LTD. reached a syndicated loan agreement with Chang Hwa Bank (the syndicated loan agreement lead bank) and other 12 banks, amounting to NT\$3,980,000 thousand.
-The aim of the loan agreement is to provide the borrower with the repayment of existing financial liabilities (including the syndicated loan in 2014) and enrich operating capital.
 The period of the loan agreement is five years starting from the first drawdown day of the loan within 6 months from the agreement execution date.
-The first period starts from the first drawdown day to the expiry of three years, and each year thereafter is deemed one period, with each credit line declining by 10%, 20% and 70% of the total loan agreement respectively in the three periods.
-As of 31 Dec.
-2020, the line of credit of the syndicated loan amounted to NT\$3,980,000 thousand, with the actual amount drawn reached NT\$2,400,000 thousand.
-For the term of the agreement and prior to the day repayment is made in full, the Group shall review the following ratios every half year: - 1 The borrower's current ratio shall be no less than 90%. - 2 The borrower's debt ratio (total liabilities less lease liabilities over tangible net assets) shall be no higher than 250%. - 3 The borrower's interest coverage ratio (EBITDA over interest expense) shall not be lower than 5. - 4 In the event the borrower breaks the restriction defined in the contract, the lead bank has the right pursuant to the contract or the majority rule of the consortium to take actions, including but not limited to the steps below: - a.
-Suspend all of part of contract credit line of the borrower. - b.
-Cancel all of part of the unused credit line of the contract. - c.
-Declare the loan then outstanding to be due and payable in part or in whole, and thereupon the principal of the loan so declared to be due and payable, together with accrued interest thereon and all fees and other obligations. - d.
-Request to repay the promissory note. - e.
-Exercise on behalf of itself and the lenders all rights and remedies available to it and the lead bank under the contract and applicable law. - f.
-Exercise on behalf of itself and other lenders based on majority rule. - (2) On 12 Jul.
-2013, California Bank & Trust (CBT) offered credit line of USD 3,450 thousand to INNOVA HOLDING CORP.
-From the execution date of and for the duration of the contract, the calculation of the financial ratios shall be based on the information recorded in the borrower's latest certified financial report or audit report and shall comply with the financial ratios as follows: Debt service coverage ratio shall be no less than 1.25. - (3) In 2019, the Group financed with designated banks in accordance with the "Project Loan Guidelines to Welcoming Overseas Taiwanese Businesses Return to Invest in Taiwan", and entered into contract terms and normative matters, and completed them in accordance with the approval letter.
+The loan has been repaid in advance in the third quarter of 2021, and the loan amount has been written off.
+The Company's annual and semi-annual consolidated financial statements shall maintain specific current ratio, debt ratio, interest coverage multiple and other financial ratios during the term of the agreement and until the obligations under the agreement are fully paid off.
+The consolidated financial statements of the Company comply with the above joint loan covenant. - (2) On 1 Jul.
+2021, California Bank & Trust (CBT) offered credit line of USD 2,387 thousand to W&W REAL PROPERTY, INC. From the execution date of and for the duration of the contract, the calculation of the financial ratios shall be based on the information recorded in the borrower's latest certified financial report or audit report and shall comply with the financial ratios as follows: Debt service coverage ratio shall be no less than 1.25. - (3) In 2019, the Group financed with designated banks in accordance with the "Project Loan Guidelines to Welcoming Overseas Taiwanese Businesses Return to Invest in Taiwan", and entered into contract terms and normative matters, and completed them in accordance with the approval letter.